Ltl Acorn 5210A Trail Camera

 We take a lot of calls & messages from customers thinking that they have a broken part on their camera but this is not the case!

 Infrared Brightness Adjustment

-If your camera has this feature then you can adjust the power of the infrared, great if you are getting some white out issues on your night vision video footage or photos.
-When in TEST mode just push the downward arrow button on the camera, your current infrared brightness level will be displayed on the screen, push the downward arrow key again to change the setting, there are 3 levels available (high, medium & low) and your camera is likely to be set to high as default.
+When in TEST mode, with the live camera view showing on screen, just push the down arrow button on the camera, your current infrared brightness level will be displayed on the screen, push the down arrow key again to change the setting, there are 3 levels available (high, medium & low) and your camera is likely to be set to high as default.

 When you have the camera in TEST mode, push the left arrow key to run through the various language options.

 How does the camera work?

 The wildlife trail camera has 3 heat sensors.
 2 of these are known as side sensors or prep sensors, they cover a total range of 100 degrees.